Consolidation Theory Of Forgetting

 Other cases of memory decline can occur on a much more rapid and severe scale from certain diseases such as Alzheimer's.
 Alzheimer's disease is a form of dementia that progresses and irreversibly reduces an individual's mental functioning, including memory.
 Alzheimer's disease often leads to needing full-time care in the later stages of the progression.
 Dementia is a general term describing symptoms that significantly alter mental functioning.

 Memory can be a vital part of personality and daily functioning.
-A few mental illnesses that impact cognitive ability may also impact memory, including depression and anxiety.
+A few mental illnesses that impact cognitive ability may also lead to poor memory, including depression and anxiety.
 Those experiencing depression often report feeling as if their mind is foggy or clouded.
 When the brain is preoccupied with rumination and feelings of worry and anxiety, it can impair one's ability to form memories and learn new information.

 Schizophrenia is another mental illness commonly associated with decreased memory function.
 One meta-analysis documented significant memory impairment in schizophrenia.
 According to the study, "the impairment was stable, wide-ranging, and not substantially affected by potential moderating factors such as the severity of psychopathology and duration of illness."